kyle-kroll/BIOT670-Spring-2021/README.md

 - Replicate Dr. Ray's plotting program with the example data hardcoded
 - After replication begin abstracting away the hardcorded portions

+A live version can be found at https://quadviewer.herokuapp.com